flamelily-bluescsi/bluescsi/readme.md

 # Our eCommerce Site Using Jekyll

- My goals for this were simple: a simple eCommerce platform with PayPal as a payment gateway.
-I generalized it here so perhaps others could use it for their projects.
+ This is a simple eCommerce platform with PayPal as a payment gateway.

 #### [See it in action!](https://bluescsi.flamelily.co.uk)